jleguina/mailspring-atom-one-dark/README.md

     git clone https://github.com/jleguina/mailspring-atom-one-dark.git

-Each directory is a different accent color.
+The main repo contains various directories with different accent colors.
+You must install each subdirectory as a separate theme.

 ### Install manually